User Enrollment Options

 - For MDM enrollment, you can limit the number of devices that can enroll based on Active Directory group membership.
 If you only allow corporate devices in your environment, that limitation typically isn’t an issue.
 You might want to consider this method, however, in a BYOD workplace if you want to limit the number of devices in your environment.

 Selective invitation is typically performed less often because it requires a bit more work than open enrollment.
-In order for users to enroll their devices in your environment, you must send an invitation unique to each user.
-For information on how to send an enrollment invitation, see Enrollment invitations.
+For users to enroll their devices in your environment, you must send an invitation unique to each user.
+For information on how to send an enrollment invitation, see Sending an enrollment invitation.

-Send an invitation for each user or group whom you want enrolled in your environment.
-That process can take a long time depending on the size of your organization.
-It is possible to use Active Directory groups to create invitations in batches, but you must carry out this approach in waves.
+While you can use Active Directory groups to create invitations in batches, you must carry out this approach in waves.

 First Contact with Users

-After deciding whether to use open enrollment or selective invitation and you set up those environments, inform users about their enrollment options.
+After you decide between open enrollment or selective invitation and then set up those environments, you must make users aware of their enrollment options.

 If you use the selective invitation method, email and SMS messages are a part of the process.
-You can send emails through the Endpoint Management console for open enrollment as well.
-For details, see Enrollment invitations.
+You can send emails through the XenMobile console for open enrollment as well.
+For details, see Sending an enrollment invitation.

-You can also send communications by another means outside of Endpoint Management for an open enrollment environment.
+You can also send communications by another means outside of XenMobile for an open enrollment environment.
 For that option, be sure to include all the relevant information.
 Let users know where they can get the Secure Hub app and what method to use to enroll.
-If you have discovery turned off, also provide users the Endpoint Management server address.
-To learn more about discovery, see Set up Endpoint Management AutoDiscovery service.
+If you have discovery turned off, also provide users the XenMobile Server address.
+To learn more about AutoDiscovery, see XenMobile AutoDiscovery Service.